-An estimated 16 per cent of all customers in the UK use a prepayment meter for their electricity, according to statistics from industry regulator ￼Ofgem.
-That’s around six million folk.
+An estimated four million households in the UK use a prepayment meter for their electricity, according to industry regulator Ofgem.

 Prepayment meter advantages

 Using a prepayment meter to pay for your gas and electricity in advance has a number of benefits: